-The History of Sabre and Sabrage August 27 2015
+The Legends And History of Champagne Sabre and Sabrage August 27 2015

 Saber is a type of sword with a singled edged curve blade for short distance combat.
 It is especially design for thrusting and cutting while riding a horse.
 The sword has a hand guard which covers the knuckles and fingers.
 Some were designed with double-edged blade which, these sabers are ideal for heavy cavalry in combat.
 The sword is usually carried in a scabbard which hangs from the shoulder or most of the time from the waist.
 This type of sword has been used in Europe ever since the medieval age.
 It dates back from the 17th century which became famous by western nations of Hungarian.
 These brave men are also called as the Hussars.